MicrosoftDocs/ATADocs/ATPDocs/investigate-users-computers.md

 ---
-title: Microsoft Defender for Identity user investigation tutorial
+title: Investigate users and computers
-description: This article explains how to user Microsoft Defender for Identity security alerts to investigate a suspicious user. ms.date: 10/26/2020 ms.topic: tutorial
+description: This article explains how to investigate suspicious users computers with Microsoft Defender for Identity. ms.date: 05/10/2022 ms.topic: conceptual
 ---

-# Tutorial: Investigate a user
+# Investigate users and computers

 > [!NOTE]
 > The experience described in this page can be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.